tarmeens/active-deep-parsing/README.md

 ## Dataset

 We work on a dataset of bibliography references from humanities literature, which has been taken from a [previous project](https://github.com/dhlab-epfl/LinkedBooksReferenceParsing) in our same tasks.
 The dataset is also provided in this repository whithin the compressed folder *dataset.tar.gz*.
-The archive contains three files (training, test, validation), which should be by default decompressed in a folder named *dataset*.  <br />
+The archive contains three files (training, test, validation) and should be by default decompressed in a folder named *dataset*.  <br />

 Our models can also be trained with word2vec pretrained vectors, which are not provided.